Agilo/medusa-plugin-bundles/README.md

 8. `cd dev/medusa && yarn run seed:medusa-plugin-bundles && cd ../..` - seed the database
 9. `yarn run start` - build the packages and start the Medusa dev server and plugin watcher

-Medusa Admin is now available at http://localhost:7001 and Medusa Storefront at http://localhost:8000
+Medusa Admin is now available at http://localhost:7001 and Medusa Bundles admin screen is available at http://localhost:7001/a/bundles

 Default credentials for Medusa Admin are: